 Commodity Credit Corporation (CCC) — A federally owned and operated corporation within the USDA created to stabilize and support agricultural prices and farm income by making loans and payments to producers, purchasing commodities, and engaging in various other operations.
 The CCC handles all money transactions for agricultural price and income support and related programs.
 The CCC authorizes the sale of CCC-acquired commodities to other government agencies, foreign governments, and relief and development organizations.
 The CCC also provides mandatory funding for other farm bill programs, including conservation, rural development, renewal energy, and research.
-The CCC is managed by a Board of Directors under the Secretary of Agriculture.
+A Board of Directors under the Secretary of Agriculture manages the CCC.

 Competitive Grants — Funds that are awarded to project proposals submitted by eligible individuals or entities in response to a request for applications or proposals based on a set of criteria, often by review panels of relevant experts and professional peers.
 For most competitive programs, only a portion of the proposals submitted will be ranked highly enough to receive funding.

 Conservation Activities — Conservation systems, practices, or management measures designed to address a resource concern.